Back end: Vercel hosting

 # Setting the environment variables

-file previously with their corresponding values.
+As key, create all keys that were used in the .env file previously with their corresponding values.
 Use the exact same names.

 After setting the key-value pairs for the environment variables, they should appear like this:

-The next time your project gets deployed (with other words: when your github actions run again), these environment variables will be used and your API should be ready for use.
+The next time your project gets deployed (with other words: when your GitHub actions run again), these environment variables will be used and your API should be ready for use.
 Every time a change is made to the value of an environment variable on Vercel, a deployment should happen for the change to be implemented/committed.

 If you want to find the link of your hosted API, go to the project's home page in Vercel and take the link you can find under 'Domains'.